YuryKabernik/yurykabernik.github.io/_posts/2025-10-20-lean-waterfall-agile-comparison.md

 The main idea behind Lean methodology is to maximize customer value while minimizing waste, ensuring that every step in the production or development process contributes meaningfully to the final product.
 Before Lean, manufacturing was dominated by Henry Ford’s flow production system.
 Ford’s approach revolutionized mass production with lined-up fabrication, but it lacked flexibility and resulted in a limited variety of products – making it difficult to rapidly adapt to changing customer needs.

 Lean originated in the 1950s from Toyota’s response to the limitations of Ford’s linear approach.
 Toyota reimagined manufacturing by shifting the focus from optimizing individual machines to optimizing the entire flow of products through the process.
-They pioneered innovations such as right-sizing machines for actual production volume, self-monitoring for quality, sequencing machines by process, enabling quick setups for small batches, and implementing pull-based production — where each process step signals the previous step for needed materials.
-Information management was introduced to ensure only necessary resources were consumed, reducing waste and simplifying the production chain.
+They pioneered innovations such as right-sizing machines for actual production volume, self-monitoring for quality, sequencing machines by process, enabling quick setups for small batches, and implementing pull-based production — where each process step signals the previous step for the needed materials.
+These innovations influenced software development, where production speed to release and responsiveness to customer needs are vital.

-Self-monitoring for quality was implemented via Jidoka quality assurance, reducing the need for an engineer to manually track quality by introducing automation that would stop the line until the issue was fixed.
-This ensured that at each value-adding step, feedback on output quality was available at an early stage.
-Reviewing the quality of each step minimized issues in later stages and allowed teams to address them in a timely manner, mitigating the overrun costs of fixing them later.
-In software development, this is comparable to implementing unit, integration, and end-to-end (E2E) testing in CI/CD pipelines.
-These tests automate QA at the levels of writing code, integrating neighboring components, and validating full system operation when deployed together.
-This layering enables automatic, early quality feedback throughout the software development life cycle.
+Self-monitoring for quality was implemented via Jidoka, an automated mechanism that stops the line when a defect is detected, reducing the need for manual check.
+This approach allowed to address issues and receive quality feedback early, minimizing downstream issues and the high cost of late fixes.
+In software, the parallel is multistage CI/CD testing, including unit, integration, and end to end checks which provide automated, early quality signals throughout the software development life cycle.

 These changes enabled Toyota to achieve high efficiency, rapid response to market needs, low cost, high variety, and high quality, fundamentally improving flow-based production.